 When facing assault and battery or aggravated assault Michigan charges, you need an aggressive legal team to help you fight the prosecution’s case.
 Our team at Grewal Law PLLC will help you throughout your entire case.

-Do not face assault and battery charges in Michigan alone, get the help of our criminal defense lawyers.
+Do not face assault and battery charges in Michigan alone, get the help of our assault & battery lawyers.

 Call today for your no obligation quote at (888) 211-5798.